DidierMalenfant/pfSDK/docs/Building the Toolchain.md

 # Building the toolchain

-If you dowloaded a relesae build of the SDK then all the binaries for the **MC68000** toolchain and the **pfx-x** should be already provided in the `bin` folder.
+If you dowloaded a relesae build of the SDK then all the binaries for the **MC68000** toolchain and the **pf-x** should be already provided in the `bin` folder.
 If you need to rebuild those to, for example, update them to new version or fix issues with different OS versions you can use the `pfBuildToolChain` script.

 ### Building on macOS